gajus/roarr/README.md

 import ulid from 'ulid';

-// Instance ID is useful for correlating logs in high concurrency environment. const instanceId = ulid();
+// Instance ID is useful for correlating logs in high concurrency environment.
+//
+// See `roarr augment --append-instance-id` option as an alternative way to
+// append instance ID to all logs. const instanceId = ulid();

 // The reason we are using `global.ROARR.prepend` as opposed to `roarr#child`